 Saturday City Food and Craft Market

-If you visit on Saturday you can experience a variety of local and specialty foods.
-Saturdays is also a host to many vendors of handmade craft, plants, flowers, and local photography.
+If you visit on Saturday, you can experience a variety of local and specialty foods.
+Saturdays is also a host to many vendors of handmade crafts, plants, flowers, and local photography.
 This market is a place where you can relax and enjoy some music and food.

 Craft & Antique Market For Sunday

-If your visit falls on a Sunday, the market is packed with local artists and vendors.
+The market is packed with local artists and vendors if your visit falls on a Sunday.
 Often you can enjoy live music and local foods, and chocolates.

 There is something for everyone at this wonderful food market.
 Be sure to squeeze in some time in your 3 days in Belfast.
 Have a look at the website for opening times.

 The Botanical Gardens of Belfast are located on the opposite side of the city from the Zoo.
 It is located very close to Queen’s University and by the Botanic train station.
 A lovely area of town to check out while in Belfast.